 XML documents on public APIs ensure that users can get great Intellisense and Quickinfo when using these types and members, and enable building documentation files for the library.
 See the F# documentation about various xml tags that can be used for additional markup within xmldoc comments. /// A class for representing (x,y) coordinates type Point = /// Computes the distance between this point and another member DistanceTo : anotherPoint:Point -> float

-Consider using explicit signature files (.fsi) for stable library APIs.
+Consider using explicit signature files (.fsi) for stable library and component APIs.

 Using explicit signatures files in an F# library provides a succinct summary of public API, which both helps to ensure that you know the full public surface of your library, as well as provides a clean separation between public documentation and internal implementation details.
 Note that signature files add friction to changing the public API, by requiring changes to be made in both the implementation and signature files.
 As a result, signature files should typically only be introduced when an API has become solidified and is no longer expected to change significantly.

+Guidelines for F#-Facing Libraries

+In this section, we will present recommendations for developing public F#-facing libraries, that is, libraries exposing public APIs that are intended to be consumed by F# developers.
+(For guidance for internal/private F# implementation code, see the Section 5.)
+There are a variety of library-design recommendations applicable specifically to F#.
+In the absence of specific recommendations below, the .NET Library Design Guidelines are the fallback guidance.

+Naming Conventions

+Do use the .NET naming and capitalization conventions for object-oriented code, including F#-facing libraries.

+Table 2.
+Conventions Associated with Public Constructs in .NET Frameworks and Extensions for F# Constructs in F#-to-F# libraries